mongodb/docs/source/includes/steps-migrate-from-com.rst

          You can click :guilabel:`Cut Over` again to allow |service| to complete the migration process.

       #.
+Wait until |service| configures your destination {+cluster+} and
+         it is ready to use.
+For smaller clusters, this time is 3-5 minutes.
+         For larger clusters, this time can extend up to 10 minutes or longer, depending on the {+cluster+} size and configuration.

+         .. include:: /includes/import/migration-email-lm-in-progress.rst

+      #.
 When you are ready to redirect writes to the destination {+cluster+}   in |service|:

          i.
 Use the destination {+cluster+}'s connection string to connect to your application.